dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 }
 ```

-Execute the follow script in order to run the HTTP Subscriber example:
+Execute the following command to run the HTTP Subscriber example:

 <!-- STEP
 name: Run Http Subscriber